tendermint/fundraising/x/fundraising/spec/02_state.md

-	StartPrice         sdk.Dec           // starting price of the auction SellingCoin        sdk.Coin          // selling coin for the auction PayingCoinDenom    string            // the paying coin denom that bidders use to bid for VestingAddress     string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction RemainingCoin      sdk.Coin          // the remaining amount of coin to sell
+	StartPrice         sdk.Dec           // starting price of the auction SellingCoin        sdk.Coin          // selling coin for the auction PayingCoinDenom    string            // the paying coin denom that bidders use to bid for VestingPoolAddress string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction RemainingCoin      sdk.Coin          // the remaining amount of coin to sell